canonical/operator/SECURITY.md

 The ops GitHub admins will be notified of the issue and will work with you to determine whether the issue qualifies as a security issue and, if so, in which component.
-We will then handle figuring out a fix, getting a CVE assigned and coordinating the release of the fix.
+We will then figure out a fix, get a CVE assigned, and coordinate the release of the fix.

 You may also send email to security@ubuntu.com.
 Email may optionally be encrypted to OpenPGP key